Best external hard drives for your storage needs

 Credit: Samsung

-We've also categorised each of our picks to help you select the right device for your needs.
-The Western Digital My Book, for example, is one of the best external SSDs for gaming due to its large storage capacity and fast speeds, whereas the Samsung T7 Shield is more of a general-purpose bit of kit due to its rugged exterior that's suitable to travel with.
+However, there are a lot of things that make the best external hard drives appealing, especially as you can grab so many incredible devices for relatively good prices.
+Take the Western Digital My Book, which is one of the best external SSDs for gaming due to its large storage capacity and fast speeds.
+And then you've got the Samsung T7 Shield, which is more of a general-purpose bit of kit due to its rugged exterior that's suitable to travel with.

 Best external hard drives